2csqd2/2csqd2.github.io/journal.md

 Tyler, Palmer, and I went outside at about 10am to do yard work.
 Tyler cut the grass, I trimmed, and Palmer raked grass clippings.
 I made the kids Ramen noodles and miso soup for lunch.
 Lachelle woke up at around 12:30pm.
 I played with Palmer and Harper outside for a little bit.
 When the kids went back inside, I painted the white trim on the garage and the white parts of the front steps.
 I helped Palmer and Harper make pizza for dinner.

+### 4/5/2020
+IPalmer woke me up around 8:30am this morning and I finally got up by 9am.
+I made pancakes with him and Harper since it was Sunday.
+We played off an on until lunch time.
+I washed my car right befor lunch (prep. for sale).
+I made HArper noodles and Palmer a PB&J for lunch.
+In the afternoon, Plamer asked me to teach him how to skateboard so I spent about an hour outside showing him and going back and forth with easy tricks.
+L sat in the basement with Disney movies playing crying off and on.
+Harper watched TV in the sun room and played on the toy 4 wheeler.
+Tyler stayed mostly in his room and the sun room playing tag with Palmer and Harper.
+I ordered Paisanos sandwiches for dinner.